 Without God the argument fails

+We do that for tactical reasons – the world’s not interested in God, so they’ll just ignore us if we start any argument with His Name, right?
 But the problem is, all of God’s Law – every position we’re arguing for – stands on Him.

 Take abortion as an example.
-Christians will often argue that abortion is wrong because killing babies is wrong.
+Christians will argue that abortion is wrong because killing babies is wrong.
 And because God’s Law is written on everyone’s hearts, that’s an argument the other side will concede.
 But they’ll dispute that the unborn are babies and question how something so small and immature can really be of the same worth as much larger, already-born human beings.